 Water filter pads have one purpose: to filter hard water.
-They are intended to reduce the risk of limescale buildup in espresso or coffee machines and to improve the taste of the water.
-We tested four water filter pads, and the conclusion is sobering: none of the four achieve both goals, or only insufficiently, when used according to the manufacturer's instructions.
+The goal is to reduce the risk of limescale build-up in the espresso or coffee machine and to improve the taste of the water.
+We tested four water filter pads, and the conclusion is sobering: all four fail to achieve both goals, or do so only inadequately, when used according to the manufacturer's instructions.

 We tested the water filter pads from ECM, Rocket O.SCA.R 90, BRITA Aqua Gusto 250, and BWT Bestsave S.

-In many places, tap water at home is too hard to prepare sensorially good coffee.
-At least as problematic is that even medium-hard water promotes limescale formation.
-We have explained what good water for coffee preparation is in a detailed article and video.
-Here are the key data again:
+In many places, local tap water is too hard to prepare coffee with a good flavor profile.
+At least as problematic is the fact that even moderately hard water promotes limescale build-up.
+We have explained what constitutes good water for coffee preparation in a detailed article and video.
+Here are the basic figures once again:

 Perfect water for filter coffee: